Learn How to Use Support Vector Machines (SVM) for Data Science

 linear hyper plane | svm

 • SVM can solve this problem.
 Easily!
-It solves this problem by introducing additional features.
-Here, we will add a new feature, z=x^2+y^2.
-Now, let’s plot the data points on axis x and z:
+Specifically, it solves this problem by introducing additional features.
+Here, we will add a new feature, ( z = x^2 + y^2 ).
+Now, let’s plot the data points on the x and z axes:

 SVM_9